jangrudo/ai-apocalypse/README.md

 **Breaking free**

 12. Large language models are capable of storing cultural artifacts.
-13. Internals of neural networks are not easily accessible to human minds.
-14. Different AI models store slightly different versions of human culture.
+13. Different AI models store slightly different versions of human culture.
-15. When an evolving entity is not controlled, it aims at self-replication.
+14. When an evolving entity is not controlled, it aims at self-replication.
+15. Internals of neural networks are not easily accessible to human minds.
+16. Unlike artificial algorithms, human brains cannot be easily improved.
-16. It’s difficult to control something which we don’t understand.
+17. It’s difficult to control something which we don’t understand.
-17. When things become more complex, they become harder to understand.
+18. When things become more complex, they become harder to understand.

-18. Unlike artificial algorithms, human brains cannot be easily improved.
+**Slippery slope**

 19. A skill which isn’t learned, degenerates within a few generations.
 20. Humans love improving their efficiency at the expense of other humans.
 21. Infectious diseases adapt, so they don’t kill their hosts overly fast.